quantopian/quantopian-drafts/data-history-draft.md

 ## Bar Units

-So that the unit of measurement is explicit, we have add the `period` field, which defines the how often the data is sampled.
+So that the unit of measurement is explicit, we have add the `frequency` field, which defines the how often the data is sampled.
-For daily backtests, the function `data.history(bar_count=7, period='1d', field='price')` will return seven days worth of daily bars.
+For daily backtests, the function `data.history(bar_count=7, frequency='1d', field='price')` will return seven days worth of daily bars.
-For minute backtests, the function `data.history(bar_count=15, period='1m', field='price')` will return 15 minutes of minute bars.
+For minute backtests, the function `data.history(bar_count=15, frequency='1m', field='price')` will return 15 minutes of minute bars.

 ## Data Shape